EU Commission takes aim at national veto powers

 But the EU commission is now pushing for a qualified majority voting based on article 48 of the Lisbon Treaty for legislation on "internal market matters" in an effort to break such deadlocks.

-Juncker had last month described a so-called 'passerelle clause' in the article as way to reduce vote powers in terms of fairer taxation.
+Juncker had last month described a so-called 'passerelle clause' in the article as a way to reduce vote powers in terms of fairer taxation.

 "I want decisions in the Council to be taken more often and more easily by qualified majority," he had said in his state of the union address in Strasbourg.